dij0s/PETAL/thesis/bachelor_thesis.typ

 - Misinterpretation of request, such as discussing production when only demand was requested.

 While informed users might identify these inconsistencies and filter them out to extract meaningful insights, unfamiliar users may be deceived.
-Overall, these observations highlight both the potential and the current limitations of this work, as demonstrated through this analysis.
+Overall, these observations highlight both the potential and the current limitations of this project, as demonstrated through this analysis.

 The implications are further discussed in the #ref(<close>) and most importantly, brought back to the initial research question.